Trump, Lopez Obrador Visit Is About Trade, But Politics Too

 President Donald Trump’s meeting with Andrés Manuel López Obrador of Mexico on Wednesday was billed as a celebration of economic ties and the new North American trade agreement, but critics in Mexico worry their leader is being used a political pawn to bolster Trump's reelection effort.

-Lopez Obrador, on his first foreign trip as president, arrived at the White House after morning stops at the Lincoln Memorial and a statue of Benito Juarez, a former Mexican president and national hero.
-Mexican and American business leaders were to join the presidents for a working dinner.
+Lopez Obrador, on his first foreign trip since he took office a year and a half ago, arrived at the White House after morning stops at the Lincoln Memorial and a statue of Benito Juarez, a former Mexican president and national hero.
+About 20 U.S. and Mexican businessmen and women, including Carlos Slim, one of the richest men in the world, were to join the presidents for a working dinner.

 The leaders planned to discuss the United States-Mexico-Canada trade deal, which took effect July 1.
 It replaced the North American Free Trade Agreement, which was blamed for prompting U.S. companies to shift manufacturing to Mexico.
 The visit could give Trump an opening to bash his Democratic opponent, former Vice President Joe Biden, for voting for NAFTA when he was a senator..